stormasm/spanish/books/eterovic/part01.md

 que te pasa Heredia pregunto campbell cuando ya Vinas debia estar en la calle confundido con la gente que a esa hora salia de sus trabajos con ganas de entrar a los bares del barrio para beber una cerveza que los liberara del cansancio

 What's wrong with you?
-Heredia asked Campbell when Vinas must have already been on the street confused with the people who at that time were leaving their jobs wanting to go into the neighborhood bars to drink a beer that would free them from fatigue.
+Heredia asked Campbell when Vinas was already on the street bewildered with the people who at that time were leaving their jobs wanting to go into the neighborhood bars to drink a beer that would free them from fatigue.